learn-co-curriculum/review-map-state-to-props-readme/README.md

 So in the previous section we saw that whatever function we pass to `connect()` is executed each time there is a change in state, and that the argument that function is executed with is the entire state of the store.
-Changing the function back to `mapStateToProps()`, let's pay special attention to the return value to that function:
+Let's change the function back to `mapStateToProps()`, and let's take a look at the return value to that function:

 ```javascript
 // ./src/App.js